-Of course, the best way to get out of a negative cycle is not to get in one in the first place.
+Of course, the best way to get out of a negative cycle is to not get in one in the first place.
 It’s like car maintenance.
 Change your oil regularly—and you won’t have to deal with a flashing red check engine light.

 For most of us, moving beyond negativity isn’t an overnight shift.
 It’s not a pill.
 It’s a practice.

 It can even feel awkward.
 But I’d rather you go too far in believing in your possibilities than not go far enough.

 Go ahead, and dare to stray from conventional thinking—and trust the brilliance within.
 It’s worth everything to wake up to your own fearless potential, one thought at a time.